 B i o g r a p h y

 A symphony musician, teacher, chamber music performer, and recitalist, Todd's distinguished career includes many credits.
-He is a charter member of the IRIS Orchestra, which celebrated it's 20th season in 2019 - 2020.
-Todd is also a veteran member of the Bellingham Festival of Music orchestra, performing every summer since 2008 in beautiful Bellingham, Washington.
+He is a charter member and Co-Principal Flute of the IRIS Orchestra, which celebrated it's 20th season in 2019 - 2020.
+Todd is also a veteran member of the Bellingham Festival of Music, performing every summer since 2008 in beautiful Bellingham, Washington.
 Always looking for an opportunity to travel, Todd has performed as a guest flutist in other orchestras including Toronto, Minnesota, Utah, and Vancouver.
-While in Memphis, Mr. Skitch served as Board Chair and as Orchestra Manager of the Memphis Youth Symphony Program.
+While in Memphis, Mr. Skitch served as Board Chair and the Orchestra Manager of the Memphis Youth Symphony Program.

-Mr. Skitch has been heard on WABE Atlanta, CBC Radio-Canada, WKNO Memphis, and as a soloist with the Memphis Symphony and IRIS Orchestra.
+Mr. Skitch has been heard on WABE Atlanta, NPR's Performance Today, CBC Radio-Canada, WKNO Memphis, and as a soloist with the Memphis Symphony and IRIS Orchestra.
 In 2003, Todd joined the Canadian group Ensemble Noir on the historic three nation African tour to Ghana, Nigeria and South Africa.

-In between concerts, Mr. Skitch specializes in preparing young flutists for youth symphony, All-State competitions, and professional auditions.
-He is currently accepting highly motivated flute students into his private flute studio.
-Former private students have attended such schools as Yale, Princeton, UGA, Alabama Southern University, and UT Knoxville.
+In between concerts, Mr. Skitch specializes in preparing young flutists for college applications, youth symphony, All-State competitions, and professional auditions.
+He is deeply committed to teaching, both as a faculty member of the ASO's Talent Development Program, and in his own private flute studio, where he currently accepts highly motivated flute students.
+Former private students have attended such schools as Alabama Southern, Princeton, UGA, UT Knoxville, and Yale.